UCR-CS110-S23/project-novo/README.md

 **Chat Catalog:**

--   Features chats a user can participate in.
+-   Features chat rooms a user can participate in based on the activity they want to do.

 <b>Activities & Ratings / Comments on Activities:</b>